Published on Brock University (http://brocku.ca)

 Department: Funds may be available from the Department of Geography to support MRP and thesis related expenses such as book purchases, photocopying, and travel to conferences.
 Requests for such support should be made to the Graduate Administrative Coordinator who will know what funds may be available from year to year.
 Please note that according to University regulations you must submit original receipts in order to be reimbursed for eligible expenses.
 To determine what expenses are eligible, please refer to http://brocku.ca/research/manage-your-account/eligible-expenses or speak with the Administrative Coordinator.

-Faculty of Graduate Studies: Students may apply to the Office of Graduate Studies for travel to conferences expenses up to $300.
-For information see Travel Expense Reimbursement at http://brocku.ca/graduate-studies/current-students/internal-financial-support, and Travel Funds at http://www.brocku.ca/webcal/2012/graduate/fell.html.
+Faculty of Graduate Studies: Students may apply to the Faculty of Graduate Studies for travel to conferences expenses up to $300.
+For information see Travel Expense Reimbursement at http://brocku.ca/graduate-studies/current-students/internal-financial-support, and Travel Funds at http://www.brocku.ca/webcal/current/graduate/fell.html.
 Access the Application for Travel Funds form at http://www.brocku.ca/graduate-studies/current-students/student-forms.
-Note that the Graduate Studies Office will provide funds only to students who have first accessed funds available through the program.
+Note that the Faculty of Graduate Studies will provide funds only to students who have first accessed funds available through the program.

 Graduate Students' Association: The GSA also had funds to support student research and conference travel.
 See http://www.brocku.ca/graduate-students-association/financial-aid.

-Students are provided keys and an alarm code to access the MA Geography Graduate Student Office (Room C213.
+Students are provided keys and an alarm code to access the MA Geography Graduate Student Offices (Rooms C211 & C212.
 Ext.
 4929).
-The office is equipped with desks, work tables, couches, computers, internet access, scanner and laser printer for MA Geography students’ use.
+The offices are equipped with desks, work tables, couches, computers, internet access, scanner and laser printer for MA Geography students’ use.

 Printing in the Graduate Student Office: Students have access to limited free laser printing.
 Students may use the laser printer to make an initial hard copy of things related directly to their program of study (multiple copies should be photocopied).
 Printing not directly related to coursework or thesis/major essay research should not be done on this printer.
 Printing related in any way to teaching assistant work should not be done on this printer; it is the responsibility of the professor you are TAing for to provide you with the necessary printing/copying facilities.
 Printing related to research assistantships should not be done on this printer; it is the responsibility of the professor you are RAing for to provide you with the necessary printing/copying facilities.
 Please be selective in terms of the articles you download and print.